 - Refer the adjuster to your attorney if you have hired one or inform him that an attorney will be contacting him shortly.

-If you or a loved one was involved in a car accident, the experienced car accident attorneys at Christopher J. Hudson LLC are here to answer your questions and take over the burden of communicating and negotiating your settlement with the negligent driver’s insurance company.
+If you or a loved one was involved in a car accident, the experienced car accident attorneys at Chris Hudson & Associates are here to answer your questions and take over the burden of communicating and negotiating your settlement with the negligent driver’s insurance company.
 Contact us online or call us directly at 888.795.6261 to schedule your free case evaluation.